Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Introduction

-Our second contribution introduces {\bf dynamic guessing strategies} within dictionary attacks~\cite{imprl}.
+Then, we introduce {\bf dynamic guessing strategies} within dictionary attacks~\cite{imprl}.
 Real-world adversaries perform their guessing attacks incorporating prior knowledge on the targets and dynamically adjusting their guesses during the attack.
 In doing so, professionals seek to optimize their configurations and maximize the number of compromised passwords.
 Unfortunately, automatic guessing techniques fail to model this adversarial behavior.
-Instead, we demonstrate that dynamic guessing strategies can be enabled in dictionary attacks and substantially improve the guessing attack's effectiveness while requiring no prior optimization.
-More prominently, our technique makes dictionary attacks consistently more resilient to miss-configurations by promoting the completeness of the wordlist at runtime.\\
+Instead, we demonstrate that dynamic guessing strategies can be enabled in dictionary attacks and substantially improve the guessing attack's effectiveness even without prior optimization.
+More prominently, our technique makes dictionary attacks consistently more resilient to misconfigurations by promoting the completeness of the dictionary at runtime.\\

-Finally, we combine these methodologies and introduce the Adaptive Dynamic Mangling rules attack (\adam).
-We show that it automatically causes the guessing strategy to progress toward an optimal one, regardless of the initial attack setup.
-The \adam~attack consistently reduces the overestimation induced by inexpert configurations in dictionary attacks, enabling more robust and sound password strength estimates.

-\paragraph{Organization:} Section~\ref{sec:back} gives an overview of the fundamental concepts needed for the comprehension of our contributes.
+Finally, we combine these general methodologies and introduce the Adaptive Dynamic Mangling rules attack (\adam).
+The \adam~attack consistently reduces the overestimation induced by sub-optimal configurations in dictionary attacks, enabling more reliable and sound password strength estimates. \paragraph{Organization:} Section~\ref{sec:back} gives an overview of the fundamental concepts needed for the comprehension of our contributions.
 In Section~\ref{sec:aff_and_amr}, we introduce Adaptive Mangling Rules aside the intuitions and tools on which those are based.
 Section~\ref{sec:dynamic} discusses dynamic mangling rules attacks.
 Finally, Section~\ref{sec:adam}~aggregates the previous methodologies, introducing the \adam~attack.
 The motivation and evaluation of the proposed techniques are presented in their respective sections.
 Section~\ref{conclusion} concludes the paper, although supplementary information is provided in the Appendices.